johsteffens/beth/README.md

 Dynamic associations between *types*, *reflections*, and *perspectives* are accomplished via hashmaps.
 For this purpose I experimented with Pagh's & Rodler's cuckoo-hashing and composed a fast & stable monolithic implementation of the algorithm.

 ### Memory Management & Garbage Collection
 Beth has its own memory manager with integrated reference manager.
 Both components work closely together providing efficient garbage collection based on reference-counting.
 A special design-feature is the overhead-free (near) O(1) root-address-determination from any pointer adressing an embedded element of the object.
-This allows object collection, even after all direct pointers to the object have been released while only pointers to its elements remain in use.
-Once the last such element-reference is released the root-object will be automatically determined and destroyed.
+This allows garbage collection, even after all direct pointers to the object have been released while only pointers to its elements remain in use.
+Once the last such element-reference is released, the root-object is automatically determined and destroyed.

-The memory-manager excluding reference manager was spun-off into a stand-alone solution in project [tbman](https://github.com/johsteffens/tbman).
+The memory-manager, excluding reference manager, was spun-off into a stand-alone solution in project [tbman](https://github.com/johsteffens/tbman).

 ## Motivation
 Classic object oriented programming (such as realized in C++) has been widely cherished for decades.
 I appreciate OOP and applaud to the efficient way C++ supports it.
 Yet there are isues: For example, the static association between objects and their interfaces forcing an inhibiting rigidity into the code-architecture.
 Another is the limited means of genericity often promoting boiler plate code.
 More recent languages (e.g. Java, Python, Go) provide advanced concepts.
 Still, they may come at a loss of efficiency and/or loss of control over how code and data is mapped onto the hardware.